Chetan Sharma: Late career

 Sharma received few opportunities thereafter.
 In one of his last international appearances, against New Zealand in a three nations tournament in 1994 he ended up with figures of 1–0–23–0 after being hit for five fours off consecutive balls by Stephen Fleming.
 He moved from Haryana to Bengal in 1993 and stayed there till the end of his career in 1996.

-Sharma is also infamously remembered for bowling the last over in the final of the Austral-Asia cup in Sharjah in 1986.
-With Pakistan needing four runs off the last ball to win, he bowled a low full toss outside the leg stump, which was hit for six by Javed Miandad.
-That defeat started a chain of defeats for Indian cricket team in Sharjah.

 After cricket

 After his retirement, Chetan became a cricket commentator.
 He opened a Fast bowling cricket academy in Panchkula in Haryana in 2004 which closed down in 2009.
 Chetan is the nephew of the former Indian cricketer Yashpal Sharma.

 Political career

 Chetan contested the Lok Sabha (2009) polls from Faridabad on a Bahujan Samaj Party (BSP) ticket.
 He came 3rd polling 18.2 percent votes.
 He subsequently joined the Bharatiya Janta Party (BJP), and was appointed party's sports cell convener.

 As Chief selector

-In December 2020, he was elected as Chairman of the selection committee of Indian cricket team.
-Later in November 2022, he was sacked from the position after team India's exit from the Cricket World Cup.
+In December 2020, he was elected as chairman of the selection committee of Indian cricket team.
+Later in November 2022, he was sacked from the position after team India's exit from the T20 Cricket World Cup.
 However, he was re-appointed on the same post upon applying for it.